 Virtual Holiday Giving

-Giving in 2021 still looks a little different.
-We are offering opportunities to donate to the Thanksgiving Food Drive and the Virtual Giving Tree.
+In 2022 we are offering online opportunities to donate to the Thanksgiving Food Drive and the Virtual Giving Tree.

 Our goal is to provide meals for Fr.
 McKenna Center, Hope and a Home and Migrant Families. $40 purchases a Thanksgiving meal for a family of 4 that includes: